terabyte128/terabyte128.github.io/computer_assistance.md

 - tutorials for computer usage,
 - other miscellanous projects.

 For anything more mission-critical, I recommend [Progressive Tech](http://progressivetech.com/){:target="_blank"}.
-They have amazing, friendly service and a great reputation in the Seattle area.
+They have excellent, friendly service and a great reputation in the Seattle area.